yuujitaka/monsters-course/README.md

 # monsters-course
-A little single page application made with React
+A little single page application made with React and hooks